benzookapi/shopify-storefront-api-sample/README.md

 ## TIPS

-1. In the one pager checkout sample (/one_pager?handle=YOUR_PRODUCT_HANDLE), the comments goes to the order note and the original hosted URL of this program gets stored as 'source-url' as custom attributes below to redirect buyers to the original page using 'Additonal Scripts' with Liquid.
+1. In the one pager checkout sample (/one_pager?handle=YOUR_PRODUCT_HANDLE), the comments goes to the order note and the hosted URL of this program gets stored as 'source-url' as custom attributes to redirect buyers to the original page using 'Additonal Scripts' with Liquid.
     The sample codes of 'Additonal Scripts' are as follows:
     ```
     {% if checkout.attributes.source-url %}